ariebovenberg/snug/README.rst

 Features
 --------

-1. *Simplicity*.
-If you understand generators, you understand queries.
-   Customizing a query requires no special glue-code.
+1. *Flexibility*.
+Since queries are just generators, customizing them requires no special glue-code.
    For example: add validation logic, or use any serialization method:

    .. code-block:: python